What is Robots.txt

 If your website doesn’t have one, it’s time to create.

 Is your website built in WordPress?
-If so, you can use plugins like Rankmath or Yoast to Generate and edit them.
+If so, you can use plugins like Rankmath or Yoast to generate and edit them.

 CMS like bloggers and Wix don’t have the facility of editing the robot.txt file; rather, they have a setting that could command the search engine crawlers.